 - 1. Contribute to maintaining a safe, clean and orderly environment that is conducive to learning and shows respect to other persons and to property. - 2.
-Report suspicion of potentially dangerous activities to any school personnel (i.e. suicide, violent acts, use of a substance, use of weapons) and volunteer information in disciplinary cases. - 3.
+Report suspicion of potentially dangerous activities and/or presence of the following to any school personnel (i.e. suicide, violent acts, use of a substance, possession of a substance, possession of weapons) and volunteer information in disciplinary cases. - 3.
 Follow directions given by all school district employees and any adult in a supervisory capacity in a respectful and positive manner. - 4.
 Be familiar with and abide by all school district policies, rules and regulations dealing with student conduct. - 5.
-Accept responsibility for their actions. - 6.
-Demonstrate appropriate behavior in controlling anger. - 7.
-Ask questions when they do not understand their responsibilities. - 8.
-Seek help in solving problems in order to prevent inappropriate actions. - 9.
-Attend classes every scheduled day (unless excused); be on time, ready to learn and have expected materials. - 10.
-Be conscientiously involved in all academic and co-curricular pursuits, and strive toward the highest level of achievement possible. - 11.
-Conduct themselves as representatives of Cortland Enlarged City School District when participating in or attending school sponsored co-curricular events by holding themselves to the highest standards of conduct. - 12.
-Dress so as not to endanger physical health and/or safety, limit participation in class and/or school functions or be unduly disruptive. - 13.
+Accept responsibility for their actions. - 5.6.
+Exercise self-control. - 6.7.
+Demonstrate appropriate behavior in controlling anger. - 7.8.
+Ask questions when they do not understand their responsibilities. - 8.9.
+Seek help in solving problems in order to prevent inappropriate actions. - 9.10.
+Attend classes every scheduled day (unless excused); be on time, ready to learn and have expected materials. - 10.11.
+Be conscientiously involved in all academic and co-curricular pursuits, and strive toward the highest level of achievement possible. - 11.12.
+Conduct themselves as representatives of Cortland Enlarged City School District when participating in or attending school sponsored co-curricular events by holding themselves to the highest standards of conduct. - 12.13.
+Dress so as not to endanger physical health and/or safety, limit participation in class and/or school functions or be unduly disruptive. - 13.14.
 Express opinions and ideas in a respectful and non-discriminatory manner so as not to offend, slander or restrict the rights and privileges of others.